It is time for scientists to come forth with a theodicy of Science.

 Science is also omnipotent – potentially.
 As the miracles of technology show, yesterday’s impossible is possible today or will be tomorrow.

-But Science is good, in its own terms, because it freed our mind from superstition and proved to be so useful to us to achieve things; Science is good because it promises freedom of knowledge, knowing how things really are and how they work, knowing what we do, to serve intelligent action and progress.
-Science is also just because it serves impartial Truth impersonally, reality as it is, the new ultimate value.
+But Science is good, in its own impartial terms.
+It is good because it freed our mind from superstition which was exposed to be badness.
+It proved to be so useful to us to achieve things with its power; Science is good because it promises the freedom by means of knowledge, knowing how things really are and how they work, knowing what we do, to serve intelligent action and progress.
+Now we have faith and hope that the Universe, the species, our world, history advance one-way, from worse past to better future.
+Additionally, Science is also just because it serves impartial Truth impersonally, "objectively", reality as it is, the new ultimate value.

 Science is very promising, indeed:

 it reassures us that there is order in the Universe and in our world, that the world is understandable and coherent,

 that everything is foreseeable by laws and statistics.

 Moreover Science promised us - and proved in part - that we are powerful, he strongest; we can change our world, even the planet.

 Beyond this homage of merit, a second thought haunts me: is Science not slipping into serving something else, instead of us, say, Truth and Knowledge for their own sake?
 Ideas?
 Another art for the sake of art instead of wisdom for the sake of human happiness?